Pepper is the world's first humanoid robot that can recognize human emotions. (©SoftBank Robotics Corp.)

 An automated car assembly plant (Nissan Motor Co.)

 Economically, Japan is one of the most highly developed nations in the world.
 Japanese brands like Toyota, Sony, Fujifilm, and Panasonic are famous across the globe.

 Manufacturing is one of Japan's strengths, but the country has few natural resources.
 One common pattern is for Japanese companies to import raw materials and then process them to make finished products, which are sold domestically or exported.

 One of the most promising fields for future economic growth is robotics, in which Japanese technology leads the world.
-ASIMO, a humanoid robot developed by Honda, can not only walk on two legs but also make out what two or more people speak at one time and avoid contact with other pedestrians by foreseeing their direction of walk, all thanks to the robot's built-in audiovisual sensors.
+Pepper, a humanoid robot developed by SoftBank, has an emotion recognition function that detects human emotions by analyzing a person’s facial expressions and voice tones.
+You can communicate with this robot as if you were talking to your friends or family.
 In the near future, robots will be active in a range of fields and may even live alongside humans, just like in science-fiction films.